Orderings of k-Markov Numbers: Markov Distance

 So suppose $k > 0$ and that $\calP_\gamma \neq \calP_{\gamma^\stir}$.
+It suffices to consider $\gamma$ such that $\gamma$ and $\gamma^\stir$ cross the same sequence of line segments; otherwise, $\gamma$ could be pulled tight past unnecessary crossings.
 Assign to each poset a compatible chronological ordering and consider the first place where the posets differ with respect to this ordering.
 This means that there is an arc $\tau$ from $\mathcal{L}$ such that $\gamma$ crosses $\tau$ closer to its left endpoint and and $\gamma^\stir$ crosses $\tau$ closer to its right endpoint or vice versa.
-Two prototypical examples are drawn below.
-The difference is whether the intersections before or after the intersection of disagreement are with arcs with different labels or the same labels.
+There are three ways in which this can happen, as are drawn below.
+The difference between the cases (ii) and (iii) is that, in case (ii), the intersections between $\gamma^\stir$ and the vertical lines are different types (left versus right) and in case (iii) the intersections between $\gamma^\stir$ and the vertical lines are the same type.